For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘What is it, Mo?’
 I said.
 ‘You’re making me nervous.
 Is there a problem?’

 ‘There’s no problem,’ he said, ‘unless you consider it such.
 But first, you need to hear the rest of your story.’

 ‘What do you mean, the rest of my story?’

-‘The part where we ended,' he said.
-‘But it didn't end.
-In reality; it's just the beginning… the beginning to your new life.
+‘The part where we ended,’ he said.
+‘But it didn’t end.
+In reality, it’s just the beginning… the beginning of your new life.
 What we are about to tell you will explain this and why things now might seem so… ah, different.
-It will also help you find where you can find your pendent and cross.'
+It will also help you find where you can find your pendent and cross.’

-‘You see James,’ Mo said, ‘it's like this: that little metaphor, as you call it, has more to do with your current space/time reality than you realize.
+‘You see James,’ Mo said, ‘it’s like this: that little metaphor, as you call it, has more to do with your current space/time reality than you realise.
 It was all about your destiny.’

 ‘Interesting… and what destiny is that?’
 I asked.

 ‘The one you were destined for, James.
 You said you wondered why you woke up from this dream in a panic.
 Your dream didn’t tell you why.
 It took you to the brink, but no further.
 That’s why you don’t know what happened.
 But now it’s time for you to find out.’

 ‘What more is there to find out; I woke up… dream’s over!’

 ‘But what if the dream wasn’t over?
 What if there was still more to it?
 Perhaps something that happened not far from here where the chasm opens into a long abyss.
 You panicked not just once, but twice; first in your dream last October, and then again recently, just below this cabin.’